INFORMSJoC/2021.0094/data/README.md

-# Data for replication the experiments in TARP
+# Data for replication the experiments in BARP

 The folder data contains all the parameters and samples used in our experiments.